FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB11]: Can we expand on this one?
+    MB11: Can we expand on this one?

-    [VP]: Some soft intro to incunsistent trials may be needed here.
+    VP: Some soft intro to inconsistent trials may be needed here.

-    [MK]: Added text in brackets.
+    MK: Added text in brackets.
 See if it is sufficient.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 To address these problems,
 the MLRsearch test methodology employs the following enhancements:

 {::comment}

-    [VP]: We should reformulate to make clear which improvements are not covered by the specification.
+    VP: We should reformulate to make clear which improvements are not covered by the specification.

 {:/comment}

-- Allow multiple short trials instead of one big trial per load.
+1. Allow multiple short trials instead of one big trial per load.
    - Optionally, tolerate a percentage of trial results with higher loss.
-- Allow searching for multiple Search Goals, with differing loss ratios.
+2. Allow searching for multiple Search Goals, with differing loss ratios.
    - Any trial result can affect each Search Goal in principle.
-- Insert multiple coarse targets for each Search Goal, earlier ones need to spend less time on trials.
+3. Insert multiple coarse targets for each Search Goal, earlier ones need to spend less time on trials.
    - Earlier targets also aim for lesser precision.
    - Use Forwarding Rate (FR) at Maximum Offered Load (FRMOL), as defined in Section 3.6.2 of [RFC2285], to initialize bounds.

 {::comment}

-    [MB12]: There is no such section in the document.
+    MB12: There is no such section in the document.
     Do you meant Section 3.6.2 of [RFC2285]?
     If so, please update accordingly.
     Idem for all similar occurrences in the document.
 Thanks.

-    [VP]: Clarify.
+    VP: Clarify.
 Check for every external section referenced.

-    [MK]: Yes Section 3.6.2 of [RFC2285] defining FRMOL.
+    MK: Yes Section 3.6.2 of [RFC2285] defining FRMOL.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-- Be careful when dealing with inconsistent trial results.
+4. Be careful when dealing with inconsistent trial results.
    - Reported throughput is smaller than the smallest load with high loss.
    - Smaller load candidates are measured first.
-- Apply several time-saving load selection heuristics that deliberately prevent the bounds from narrowing unnecessarily.
+5. Apply several time-saving load selection heuristics that deliberately prevent the bounds from narrowing unnecessarily.

 {::comment}

-    [MB13]: Maximizing means?
+    MB13: Maximizing means?

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 The first four enhancements

 {::comment}

-    [MB14]: Which ones?
+    MB14: Which ones?

-    [VP]: Describe the lists better so "some" is not needed here.
+    VP: Describe the lists better so "some" is not needed here.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 are formalized as MLRsearch Specification within this document.

 {::comment}

-    [MB15]: Where?
+    MB15: Where?
 In this document?

-    [VP]: Yes.
+    VP: Yes.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 The remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.

 MLRsearch configuration options

 {::comment}

-    [MB16]: Where are those defined?
+    MB16: Where are those defined?
 Please add a pointer to the appropriate section.

-    [VP]: Add pointer.
+    VP: Add pointer.

-    [MK]: TODO.
+    MK: TODO.

 {:/comment}

 are flexible enough to

 {::comment}

-    [MB17]: "flexibe" is ambiguous.
+    MB17: "flexibe" is ambiguous.
 Simply, state what we do.

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: TODO.
+    MK: TODO.

 {:/comment}

 support both conservative settings and aggressive settings.
 Conservative enough settings lead to results unconditionally compliant with [RFC2544], but without much improvement on search duration and repeatability.
 Conversely, aggressive settings lead to shorter search durations and better repeatability, but the results are not compliant with [RFC2544].

 {::comment}

-    [MB18]: Add pointers where this is further elaborated.
+    MB18: Add pointers where this is further elaborated.

-    [VP]: Point to specific subsection.
+    VP: Point to specific subsection.

-    [MK]: TODO.
+    MK: TODO.

 {:/comment}